 - Hivers and Strivers: This program helps veteran-managed startups to surge, but the person in question has to be a US Military Academy graduate.

-- Camino Financial: Although Camino Financial doesn’t have a specific VA program, their microloans and small business loans are very competitive.
+- Camino Financial: Although Camino Financial doesn’t have a specific VA program, its microloans and small business loans are very competitive.
 They specialize in business loans for minorities, and a loan specialist will be assigned to you to walk you through the loan process.
 Other benefits include the speed and ease of the online loan process: you can receive your funds just days after submitting your loan application.

 Other Available Resources for Veterans